Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage when you have a specific pipeline's fully qualified name, but provides no explicit guidance on when to use this vs. alternatives like 'get_pipeline' or 'search_entities'.
-No exclusions or prerequisites are mentioned.
+The description implies usage when the fully qualified name is known, but provides no explicit guidance on when not to use this tool or how it compares to get_pipeline or list_pipelines.
+There is no mention of prerequisites or alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.